spring-attic/spring-integration-dsl-groovy/README.md

 ## Implementation

 The DSL uses Groovy Builder pattern so the syntax will be familiar to Groovyists.
-The IntegrationBuilder uses the [FactoryBuilderSupport](http://groovy.codehaus.org/FactoryBuilderSupport) framework to create a Spring Integration domain model which is translated directly to Spring XML to create an XMLApplicationContext via the builder's createApplicationContext() method.
+The IntegrationBuilder uses the [FactoryBuilderSupport](http://groovy.codehaus.org/FactoryBuilderSupport) framework to create a Spring Integration domain model which is translated directly to Spring XML to create an XMLApplicationContext.
 The main benefit of delegating to an XMLApplicationContext is that Spring Integration already has implemented many namespace parsers that perform all the necessary validation and bean creation.
 This code is tightly coupled to XML bean definitions and would otherwise need to be entirely replicated for the DSL.
 Another advantage is that if logging is set to DEBUG, you can see the generated XML on the console which will give you more insight into how the DSL is interpretting things.
 Finally it makes it very easy for the IntegrationBuilder to inject XML builder markup, providing maximum flexibility.

 # Examples